 Physiotherapy makes more use gadgets like a tensor-machine and has less focus on hands on mobilizations of tight areas.

-Chiropractor compared to Osteopathy:
+Chiropractor compared to Manual Osteopath Treatment:

 Chiropractor and Osteopathy Treatment share some of the same origins and often apply similar techniques but with some key differences.